 Yes.
 Your company's participation, including sampled products and prices, will be held in confidence to the full extent permitted by law.
-BLS will use the information you provide for statistical purposes only, in accordance with the Confidential Information Protection and Statistical Efficiency Act of 2002 (Title 5 of Public Law 107-347).
+BLS will use the information you provide for statistical purposes only, in accordance with the Confidential Information Protection and Statistical Efficiency Act of 2002.
+For more information, please see the Confidentiality page

-How do I obtain an account number and password?
+How do I obtain my User ID number and password?

-Contact the IPP HelpDesk to have your account number and a temporary password sent to you.
-You can also find your account number listed in the reminder emails sent to you each month you are scheduled to provide us with data.
-Enter your account number on the home page of our survey at https://idcf.bls.gov and click on the “Forgot Password” link to have your current password emailed to you.
-You will need to answer a few security questions that you selected when setting up your account before the password is emailed to you.
+to have your account number/username and a temporary password sent to you.
+You can also find your account number/username listed in the reminder emails sent to you each month you are scheduled to provide data.
+Enter the account number/username on the home page of our site at https://idcf.bls.gov and click the “Forgot Password” link to have your current password emailed to you.
+Once the email is sent you will have three days to log into the web system and create a new password.

-How do I contact an Industry Analyst with questions related to my price data?
+How do I contact an Industry Analyst with questions related to my data?

-If you are submitting data through our online survey and need to reach the IPP Industry Analyst responsible for your price data, you may contact the IPP HelpDesk and your request will be forwarded to the Industry Analyst or you may call the Industry Analyst using the contact information listed on the survey after you have logged in to the survey.
+If you are submitting data using our secure site and need to reach the IPP Industry Analyst responsible for your data, you may contact the IPP.HelpDesk@bls.gov